 Jukusa Rokubei Tea Cup

 Indulge in the serene experience of sipping your favorite tea with the exquisite Jukusa Rokubei Tea Cup.
-Handcrafted in Japan, this stunning piece is not just a vessel—it's a celebration of tradition, artistry, and the simple joys of life.
-Imagine cradling this beautifully designed cup, feeling the gentle warmth of your tea radiating through the ceramic, as you take a moment to breathe and appreciate the world around you.
+Handcrafted in Japan, this piece is not just a vessel—it embodies artistry and the simple joys of tea drinking.
+Imagine cradling this beautifully designed cup, feeling the gentle warmth of your tea radiating through the ceramic as you take a moment to breathe and appreciate the world around you.

 Artisan Craftsmanship

-The Jukusa Rokubei Tea Cup is a prime example of Mino Ware, a celebrated ceramic tradition originating from the Tono region of Gifu Prefecture.
-With a diameter of 3.3 inches (8.5 cm) and a height of 3.7 inches (9.5 cm), this cup boasts a generous capacity of 10.8 fluid ounces (320 cc), allowing you to enjoy multiple refills of your favorite brew without interruption.
-Each piece is expertly crafted by skilled artisans in Japan, ensuring that every cup is unique—complete with the natural charm of slight variations in color and texture due to the handmade process.
+The Jukusa Rokubei Tea Cup is a prime example of Mino Ware, originating from the Tono region of Gifu Prefecture.
+With a diameter of 3.3 inches (8.5 cm) and a height of 3.7 inches (9.5 cm), this cup, with a generous capacity of 10.8 fluid ounces (320 cc), is perfect for enjoying multiple refills of your favorite brew.
+Each piece is crafted by artisans in Japan, showcasing unique variations in color and texture from the handmade process, ensuring that no two cups are exactly alike.

 Enhancing Your Daily Rituals

-More than just a teacup, the Jukusa Rokubei enhances your daily rituals, making every sip a moment of tranquility.
-The smooth ceramic surface feels delightful against your lips, while its elegant design adds a touch of sophistication to your home decor.
-Whether you're enjoying a quiet morning alone or hosting a tea party with friends, this cup invites deep appreciation for the art of tea-making, fostering connections and mindfulness in your everyday life.
+More than just a teacup, the Jukusa Rokubei enriches your daily rituals, making each sip a moment of tranquility.
+The smooth ceramic finish feels delightful against your lips, while its elegant, minimalist design complements any home decor.
+Whether you're savoring a quiet morning alone or sharing tea with friends, this cup invites deeper appreciation of the art of tea-making and fosters connections in your everyday life.

 Product Information